Andrew-Z-ABBYY/MobileCapture/readme.md

 - **Camera not working**: Ensure you're using HTTPS and granted camera permissions
 - **Vantage errors**: Verify your API client configuration and skill permissions

-## 📋 RequirementsA pure web-based mobile application for scanning DataMatrix barcodes and processing documents through Vantage Cloud.
-Built with vanilla JavaScript and the ZXing library for reliable barcode detection, this app can run on any mobile device with a modern browser.
-The application allows you to capture photos and send them to Vantage skills for processing, automatically detecting DataMatrix barcodes in the live video feed and taking photos automatically when a DataMatrix is present, while providing a manual capture button for users to explicitly take photos when no barcode is detected.

 ## ✨ Features

 - **Universal Compatibility**: Pure web-based app runs on any mobile device